Tabernas Desert: Geology and biology

+Millions of years ago, the corridor between the Sierra Alhamilla and the Sierra de Filabres was covered by the Mediterranean Sea.
+Over time, the level of the Mediterranean Sea decreased and eventually became a sedimentary basin.

-The little rainfall that occurs is usually torrential, so that the ground, consisting of marls and sandstone with little vegetation, is unable to retain moisture.
+The little rainfall that occurs is usually torrential, so that the ground, consisting of marl and sandstone with little vegetation, is unable to retain moisture.
 Instead, the rain causes erosion, forming the characteristic landscape of badlands.

-Arroyos formed by torrential rain harbor the scarce vegetation, as well as fauna such as swifts, hedgehogs, jackdaws, pin-tailed sandgrouse, blue rock thrushes, stone curlews, trumpeter finches, and crested larks.
+Arroyos formed by torrential rain harbor the scarce vegetation.

 Flora and fauna

-The desert is well endowed with vegetation for a desert.
-Plants such as the sea lavender (Limonium insignis), which are teetering on the verge of extinction, manage to flourish in the semi-arid environment of the desert.
+The desert is well-endowed with vegetation for a desert.
+Plants such as the sea lavender (Limonium insignis), which are teetering on the verge of extinction, manage to flourish in the arid environment of the desert.
 In winter, the landscape of the desert turns white when the toadflax linaria (Nigricans lange) flowers.
-There are specimens of yellow scorpions (Buthus occitanus), tarantulas (Lycosa tarentulla) and black widows (Latrodectus tredecimguttatus) although it's not deadly as the American black widow.
+There are specimens of yellow scorpions (Buthus occitanus), tarantulas (Lycosa tarentulla) and black widow spiders (Latrodectus tredecimguttatus).
 Coastal areas have lesser weevers such as Echiichthys vipera and Tachinus dracco, which usually live under the sand.